113ll3/Ibmclouddocscli/idt/commands.md

 For apps deployed to Cloud Foundry, the URL consists of the app's host name and the app's domain.

-For apps deployed to Kubernetes, the URL consists of the IP address of the node to which it's deployed, and the public port.
+For apps deployed to Kubernetes, the URL consists of the IP address of the node it is deployed to, and the public port.
 If the command determines that the app was deployed to Kubernetes, the CLI tool prompts for confirmation.
 If you specify that the app wasn't deployed to Kubernetes, then the Cloud Foundry URL is shown.
 If you expected the command to show the URL for a Kubernetes deployed app, ensure that the `cli-config.yml` contains an entry for `chart-path` or supply it through command line as shown [here](#chart-path).

 Run the following command to view your app:
 ```